dd-obua/Mic-1-1-Portfolio/README.md

 # 📖 Portfolio: Mobile version <a name="about-project"></a>

-**Portfolio: Validate contacat form** is where I validate email input to check if it's in lowercase.
+**Portfolio: Details Popup Window** is where I implement details to my projects accessible by chicking the see project button.

 ## 🛠 Built With <a name="built-with"></a>